 - Policy hub - we're regularly consulted by government and other key bodies; help to influence policy and legislation by having your say on the important issues affecting us all.

 - Volunteering - grow your professional network and the profile of your field, by taking an active role in the running of our membership community.

 What does it cost?

-(If your initial application assessment is unsuccessful, you’ll be refunded in full.)
+If our initial assessment of your application is unsuccessful, you’ll be refunded in full.